Senator calls for US to pressure UK over Attacks on Encryption

-US Democrat Senator Ron Wyden has written to the Director of National Intelligence Tulso Gabbard asking for increased pressure on the UK over its attacks on encrypted services, as reported in the Washington Post.
+US Democrat Senator Ron Wyden has written to the Director of National Intelligence Tulsi Gabbard asking for increased pressure on the UK over its attacks on encrypted services, as reported in the Washington Post.

 The letter reveals that Google has refused to deny that, as well as Apple, it has also received a technical capability notice from the UK government requesting backdoor access to its services.